Niteeshkumar07/SwiftReply/README.md

 # 🔥 Project Overview

 A full-stack project that generates intelligent email replies using Google's Gemini API.
-This includes:
+This includes->

 - 🚀 **Spring Boot backend** for API handling
 - 🎨 **React frontend** with dark mode and responsive UI